Woodar Investment Development Ltd v Wimpey Construction UK Ltd: Facts and questions of law

-However, the contract contained several termination clauses, with the important clause that the contract would terminate if the government started compulsory purchase action for this land, and 8 months later, the government gave Woodar formal notice that they were going to compulsory acquire 2.3 acres of the land.
+However, the contract contained several termination clauses, with the relevant clause being that the contract would terminate if the government started compulsory purchase action for this land; and 8 months later, the government gave Woodar formal notice of its intention to compulsory acquire 2.3 acres of the land.

 In the following year, in 1974, with a drop in land prices, with the land original purchased for £70,000, Wimpey's solicitors wrote to Woodar informing them that they were rescinding the contract based on the compulsory acquisition clause, but also offering to purchase the land again for the reduced price of £48,000 per acre.

-Woodars solicitors response was to inform them that this was wrongful rescission, as the rescission clause only allowed compulsory acquisition commenced after the date of the contract, pointing out that the government had started to acquisition process before the sale date, including public advertising and holding public meetings on the matter.
+Woodars solicitors' response was to inform them that this was wrongful rescission, as the rescission clause only allowed compulsory acquisition commenced after the date of the contract, pointing out that the government had started the acquisition process before the sale date, including public advertising and holding public meetings on the matter.

-Woodar sued for damages and in the High court it was awarded £462,000 damages, subsequently reduced on appeal by the Court of Appeal to £272,943.
+Woodar sued for damages and in the High Court it was awarded £462,000 damages, subsequently reduced on appeal by the Court of Appeal to £272,943.

-Separately, the claimant, Woodar, argued that Jackson v Horizon Holidays Ltd should be followed so they could claim the full £1m, passing on the £150,000 element of this, the overage sum envisaged as due directly to a third party by the contract (a non-signatory to the contract).
+Separately, the claimant, Woodar, argued that Jackson v Horizon Holidays Ltd should be followed, so they could claim the full £1m, passing on the £150,000 element of this, the overage sum envisaged as due directly to a third party by the contract (a non-signatory to the contract).